Troubleshooting OIDC sign-in

 Everyone is locked out after enabling SSO

-Symptom: After enabling a provider, no one can sign in, and there is no local login option.
+Symptom: after activating a provider, no one can sign in, and the email/password login option is gone.

-Cause: Enabling any provider disables local email/password and passkey sign-in deployment-wide.
-A misconfigured provider therefore locks every user out, with no in-band fallback.
+Cause: activating any provider disables local email/password and passkey sign-in deployment-wide.
+A bad OIDC configuration locks every user out with no in-band fallback.

-Fix: Redeploy with an empty provider list (oidcProviders: []) to restore local login, fix the provider configuration in a staging environment, then re-enable.
+Fix: redeploy with an empty provider list (oidcProviders: []) to restore sign-in, fix your OIDC configuration in a staging environment, then re-enable.
 See Deploy OIDC in production → Recover from a lockout.

 Roll out OIDC sign-in through the DALP Helm chart, inject the client secret safely, keep issuer validation fail-safe, and recover from a lockout.